k2view-academy/K2View-Academy/articles/19_Broadway/01_broadway_overview.md

 ## Learning Broadway

-Broadway gets its name from its powerful execution of flows in Stages and its ability to encapsulate logic into Actors which when coupled with its data and metadata inspection engine, act as its main pillars.
+Broadway gets its name from its powerful execution of flows in Stages with the Actors that encapsulate logic.
+Coupled with its data and metadata inspection engines, Stages and Actors act as Broadway’s main pillars.

 Broadway has additional capabilities that together provide a great way to model data movement and orchestration.
 These and other capabilities are explored in other articles in the Knowledge Base.